Galina-Makarchuk/customer_behavior_project/README.md

-# Exploratory Data Analysis Project
+# Exploratory Data Analysis of Customer Behavior
 Customers' behavior and shopping habits analysis.

 __Goal of the project:__ provide a report on customers' shopping habits.